Vlach law

 The Vlach law (ius valachicum, legea românească, "Romanian law", or obiceiul pământului, "customs of the land", vlach jog) refers to the traditional Romanian common law as well as to various special laws and privileges enjoyed or enforced upon particularly pastoralist communities (cf. obști) of Romanian stock or origin in European states of the Late Middle Ages and Early modern period, including in the two Romanian polities of Moldavia and Wallachia, as well as in the Kingdom of Hungary, the Kingdom of Poland, Kingdom of Serbia, the Polish–Lithuanian Commonwealth, etc.

+The first documents associated with settlement with the Vlach law began to appear in the 14th century.
+The main characteristics of the Vlach law, regardless of location: